Looking for the most beautiful island in Spain? Choose between Balearic islands & Canary islands & have an amazing holiday on the Spanish islands!

+Best Spanish islands for holidays?
+Mallorca is definitely there on the list!
 For a richly diverse island, Mallorca has rugged cliffs, long beaches, mountains and modern cities.
 A holiday to Mallorca means you can enjoy a little bit of everything to get the most out of your trip.
 From leisure to city living, partying to getting back to nature, there is something for everyone and countless activities to try from golf to yachting, trekking to kitesurfing.

 Mallorca is also well known as a foodie haven, with many gastronomical delights to enjoy in many of the bars and restaurants across the island.
 Of course, with the amazing food on offer, Mallorca provides lots of delicious Spanish wine to wash it down with.
 You will need a good wine travel bag so you can get home a few bottles of the Spanish wine 😉

 Finally, if you really want to escape the rat race and unwind in luxury with total peace and quiet, then Formentera is for you.
 It isn’t a tourist hotspot which is ideal if you want to escape the hustle and bustle to enjoy some Spanish sun.
 The weather is great, and with long sandy beaches, all you need is your book and sunscreen, and you’re ready to go.

 One of the best small Spanish islands to visit!

 With beautiful, unspoilt scenery, you can explore the island through relaxing walks through the picturesque landscapes, just make sure to pack your camera to make the most of the amazing views.